grafana/faro-web-sdk/README.md

 <p align="left"><img src="docs/faro_logo.png" alt="Grafana Faro logo" width="400"></p>

-_Warning_
-This feature is currently pre-release and subject to frequent breaking changes.

 Faro is a SDK that can instrument frontend JavaScript applications to collect telemetry and forward it to the [Grafana Agent](https://grafana.com/docs/agent/latest/) (with app agent receiver integration enabled).